Phreatomagmatic eruption: Hatepe eruption

 The Hatepe eruption in 232 ± 12 AD was the latest major eruption at Lake Taupō in New Zealand's Taupō Volcanic Zone.
 There was minor initial phreatomagmatic activity followed by the dry venting of 6 km^{3} of rhyolite forming the Hatepe Plinian Pumice.
 The vent was then infiltrated by large amounts of water causing the phreatomagmatic eruption that deposited the 2.5 km^{3} Hatepe Ash.
 The water eventually stopped the eruption though large amounts of water were still erupted from the vent.
 The eruption resumed with phreatomagmatic activity that deposited the Rotongaio Ash.

 Grímsvötn eruptions

-The Grímsvötn volcano in Iceland is a sub-glacial volcano, located beneath the Vatnajökull ice cap.
-For a typical sub-glacial eruption, overlying glacial ice is melted by the heat of the volcano below, and the subsequent introduction of meltwater to the volcanic system results in a phreatomagmatic explosion.
+The Grímsvötn volcano in Iceland is a subglacial volcano, located beneath the Vatnajökull ice cap.
+For a typical subglacial eruption, overlying glacial ice is melted by the heat of the volcano below, and the subsequent introduction of meltwater to the volcanic system results in a phreatomagmatic explosion.
 Grímsvötn is host to an active geothermal system and is prone to phreatomagmatic eruptions.
-The melting of the overlying Vatnajökull ice cap also forms sub-glacial lakes which, when conditions are right, can burst forth as catastrophic glacial outburst floods known as jökulhlaup.
+The melting of the overlying Vatnajökull ice cap also forms subglacial lakes which, when conditions are right, can burst forth as catastrophic glacial outburst floods known as jökulhlaup.